-A guide to problems, costs, maintenance and repair for your 2003 Ford Crown Victoria
+A guide to repairs, service, and maintenance costs for your 2003 Ford Crown Victoria

 The composite (plastic) intake manifold may crack near the thermostat housing and cause a coolant leak.
 Ford released an updated manifold that was reinforced to prevent a recurrence.
 No recall was issued for this problem but Ford did extend the warranty to seven years on some models from the date of purchase.

 The engine may overheat at idle when the AC is on.
 A new, upgraded fan motor and resistor assembly should be installed.